Sidekick

 But this raises the obvious question: where does that effort saving actually come from?
 It isn’t spread evenly across every case.

 Treating cases as a single average hides the truth.
-The reality is a tall spike of easy cases — clean registry APIs, everything automatable — and a long, fat tail of hard ones where directors must be looked up by hand or whole jurisdictions have no API at all.
+The reality is a tall spike of easy cases — clean registry APIs, everything automatable — and a long, fat tail of hard ones where directors must be looked up by hand or whole jurisdictions have no API at all, or there are other snarly complications, like L2 or Trusts and Funds.

 That shape is why the average misleads.
 The mean is dragged to the right by the expensive tail, so “average handling time” overstates the typical case and understates the painful one.
 The honest move is to tariff each archetype separately.

-Sidekick’s effect here isn’t a uniform shave.
+Sidekick’s effect here isn’t a uniform reduction.
 It’s a shape change — cases it can resolve at order receipt jump out of the tail and into the clean bucket.
-Watch the fat tail thin and the clean spike grow.
+Set how many you believe it can resolve, and watch the fat tail thin and the clean spike grow.

 Sidekick · Case Mix